 Hearing and Rehabilitation Services

-Our expert audiologists provide best-practice, independent, supportive and holistic environment for you or your loved one – from diagnostic hearing assessments, to personalised recommendations to the fitting and management of hearing aids and implantable technology.
-Our team also offer musician’s ear plugs and hearing protection advice.
+Our expert audiologists provide a best-practice, independent, supportive and holistic environment for you or your loved one – from diagnostic hearing tests and comprehensive assessments – to personalised recommendations, fitting and management of hearing aids and implantable technology.

-Our program is an independent social enterprise model.
-This means, profit from our adult hearing and rehabilitation program is streamed back into our mission of supporting children who are born with a hearing loss and teaching them to listen, hear and speak – just like their hearing peers.
+Our program is not-for-profit meaning it supports Hear and Say in achieving our mission of supporting children who are born with a hearing loss and teaching them to listen, hear and speak – just like their hearing peers.

 Our unique model allows us to be independent, so our experienced audiologists can fit hearing aids from any major manufacturer so you can be confident you are fitted with devices that suit you.
-Unlike many providers our audiologists do not receive any commission for their work – you can be assured they are tailoring the best solution for your individual needs.
+Unlike many other providers, our audiologists do not receive any commission for hearing aid fittings– you can be assured they are tailoring the best solution for your individual needs.

 Services We Offer